MicrosoftDocs/win32/desktop-src/wpd_sdk/ienumportabledeviceconnectors.md

 ---
-Description: 'Supports the enumeration of IPortableDeviceConnector interfaces, representing MTP/Bluetooth devices that were paired with the PC.' ms.assetid: '99aa1e89-5e20-4f6e-82b5-acf63305eba0'
+Description: Supports the enumeration of IPortableDeviceConnector interfaces, representing MTP/Bluetooth devices that were paired with the PC. ms.assetid: 99aa1e89-5e20-4f6e-82b5-acf63305eba0
 title: IEnumPortableDeviceConnectors interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEnumPortableDeviceConnectors interface

-The **IEnumPortableDeviceConnectors** interface supports the enumeration of [**IPortableDeviceConnector**](iportabledeviceconnector.md) interfaces, representing MTP/Bluetooth devices that were paired with the PC.
+The **IEnumPortableDeviceConnectors** interface supports the enumeration of [**IPortableDeviceConnector**](/windows/win32/portabledeviceconnectapi/nn-portabledeviceconnectapi-iportabledeviceconnector?branch=master) interfaces, representing MTP/Bluetooth devices that were paired with the PC.
 Note that this will retrieve all previously-paired devices, including devices that are paired but disconnected.
 To determine if a device is still connected, query the **DEVPKEY\_MTPBTH\_IsConnected** property for that device.

 ## Members